bounded-labs/prfaq/index.md

 #### Call to Action
 *  Drive the value home, and describe what interested customers can do to learn more.

+#### FAQs
+*  What sort of questions can be included?
+	*  Any sort of question that a potential customer might be interested!

 * * *